On head-to-head results as tie-breaker and consequent opportunities for collusion: Related literature

 The effect of the schedule on the outcome of a tournament is investigated by \citet{KrumerMegidishSela2017a}.
-The paper shows that, in round-robin contests with three or four symmetric contestants, there is a first-mover advantage driven by strategic effects arising from the subgame perfect equilibrium.
+It is shown that, in round-robin contests with three or four symmetric contestants, there is a first-mover advantage driven by strategic effects arising from the subgame perfect equilibrium.
 The theoretical finding of first-mover advantage holds for real-world tournaments, including the FIFA World Cup \citep{KrumerLechner2017}.

-Match-fixing arising from the qualification of multiple teams can be partially resolved by changing the pairing rule in the subsequent knockout stage of the tournament, too. \citet{Stronka2020} suggests the unanimity method, where group winners have the opportunity to play against each other rather than the runner-up.
+Match-fixing arising from the qualification of multiple teams can be partially resolved by changing the pairing rule in the subsequent knockout stage of the tournament. \citet{Stronka2020} suggests the unanimity method, where group winners are allowed to play against each other rather than the runner-up.
 According to the proposal of \citet{Guyon2022a}, teams that have performed best during the group stage can sequentially choose their opponents subject to some constraints.
-Analogously, the solution of \citet{HallLiu2022} allows higher-ranked players to choose their next opponent at each round of the single elimination phase.
+Analogously, the solution of \citet{HallLiu2024} allows higher-ranked players to choose their next opponent at each round of the single elimination phase.

-\section{Theoretical analysis: match-fixing caused by using head-to-head results for tie-breaking in a round-robin tournament with four teams}
+Our mathematical model takes an \emph{ex ante} perspective, that is, it focuses on games that may be vulnerable to match-fixing.
+A recent line of research examines the same problem \emph{ex post} by looking for statistical evidence of match-fixing \citep{ForrestMcHale2019, ScellesFrancoisValenti2024}.

+Last but not least, if the preference for head-to-head results creates a collusion opportunity, all other matches become irrelevant.
+Hence, our study is connected to the substantial literature on match importance in round-robin tournaments \citep{BuraimoForrestMcHaleTena2022, FaellaSauro2021, Geenens2014, GollerHeininger2023, GoossensBelienSpieksma2012, ScarfShi2008}.